deltaboltz/CMPLR-P1/README.md

 How to Run:

-make clean -
+make clean:
 cleans the left over objects, binaries, and compiled items in the director

 make
   compiles the entire program